 Just as important as the images you share, are the captions you write to accompany them.

-They’re easy to write.
-You can simply describe the image, write the story behind it, and even include a call to action.
-Below, are a couple of formulas we’ve come up with…
+They’re easy to write, really.
+Simply describe the image, write the story behind it, and even include a call to action.

 Use relevant hashtags for your niche

-Hashtags are what bring the lost sheep back to the shepherd.
-You could post an incredibly inspired, skilful artwork to your account, but if you don’t use the relevant hashtags, your awesome post will not be seen beyond your direct following – as a social media freelancer, this isn’t ideal.
+As well as regularly scheduled posts, hashtags are what bring the lost sheep back to the shepherd.
+You could post an incredibly inspired, skillful artwork to your account, but if you don’t use the relevant hashtags, your awesome post will not be seen beyond your direct following – as a social media freelancer, this isn’t ideal.

 Hashtags can be separated into three distinct tiers: low, medium, and high competition.